PathakAnuj/PathakAnuj/README.md

 - 👨🏽‍💻 I’m currently an IT Undergrad student at Dr. A.P.J.
 Abdul Kalam Technical University, Uttar Pradesh.

-- ✨ I’m a member at @cognizance and mentor at @AMC-FOSS, student clubs at Amrita School of Engineering Chennai

 - 🔭 I’m currently working on Web Development.

 - 🌱 I’m currently exploring everything😂.